- Infrared heaters - enjoy cosy warmth in your garden and inside

 Will you move the infrared heater around your house, or just leave it in the same position all the time?
 The amount of portability you need will greatly influence the type of heater you choose:

 - maximum portability: if you need a heater that you can easily carry from one room to another, you should look for one that has handles and wheels.
 You can easily and comfortably move these units around the house and outside, and they are usually designed to be lightweight.
 However, you should be careful if the unit has wheels, as these heaters may be a little easier to tip over than stationary units.

 - limited portability: if you simply want to move the heater around the room, then go for a larger unit.
 These are better if you need to heat an unusually ample space and are usually difficult to tip over.

 - fixed units: if you plan o install a heater in your balcony, garage or business and want to make sure it is completely safe and permanent, you can buy fixed infrared heaters.
 These can be attached to the wall so they can remain in the same position.
 A fixed heater is the best choice if you want to avoid it accidentally tips over.

 Which design to choose for your infrared heater?

-When looking for an infrared heater, consider how it will fit the existing decor of your home choosing the right finish and material.
+When looking for an infrared heater, consider how it will fit the existing decor of your home, choosing the right finish and material.
 For cosy little rooms, look for models with taller designs, as these will take up less floor space.
 Of course, these will be easier to tip over than shorter, wider units, so this is another aspect you need to consider.
-If you want to be able to see at a glance what configuration the heater has, you can get an infrared heater with a digital display.
-You will be able to see what temperature is set to, as well as the time remaining if the heater has a built-in timer.
+If you want to see what configuration the heater has, you can get an infrared heater with a digital display.
+You will see what temperature is set to and the time remaining if the heater has a built-in timer.